August 31, 2018

 Director and senior management remuneration

-Based on the Regulation of Remunerations for Directors formulated by the Board of Directors, the Company decides on the remuneration and bonuses of its directors and senior management following deliberations by the Remuneration Committee, which comprises three persons, namely, the president, a non-executive director who is not also an independent outside director, and an independent outside director, based on each fiscal period’s business performance and each director’s contribution to business performance.
+Based on the Regulation of Remunerations for Directors formulated by the Board of Directors, the Company decides on the remuneration and bonuses of its directors and senior management following deliberations by the Remuneration Committee, which comprises three persons, namely, the President and Representative Director, Chairman of the Board of Directors, a non-executive director who is not also an independent outside director, and an independent outside director, based on each fiscal period’s business performance and each director’s contribution to business performance.

 - *1 The amount of stock options is the cost posted for the fiscal year under review with regard to share subscription rights granted as stock options.